lite-xl/lite-xl.github.io/docs/user-guide/ide-setup.md

 - `indentguide` adds indent guides to make it easier to see function boundaries.
 - `rainbowparen` applies rainbow colours to nesting parentheses to make it easier to distinguish them.
 - `scalestauts` displays current scale (zoom) in the status view (it depends on the `scale` plugin).
 - `selectionhighlight` highlights regions of code that match the current selection, to preview for search/replace actions.
 - `sticky_scroll` keeps track of the current scope at the top of the view.
 - `minimap` adds VSCode's minimap.
 - `devicons` provides fancy icons in the project treeview for many different file types.
-- `meta_colors` installs all available theme files
+- `meta_colors` installs all available theme files.

-## Syntax highlighting
+## Syntax Highlighting

-`meta_languages` is a metapackage that installs all supported syntax-highlighting plugins.
+`meta_languages` installs all supported syntax-highlighting plugins.

 ## Intellisense

 `lsp` is a plugin that provides support for intellisense (LSP protocol), while `lintplus` provides support for linters in case A LSP server lacks an integrated linter.

 There is also `lsp_snippets`, which adds snippets support from `lsp` to the `snippets` plugin.

-`lsp` can be configured manually by following the [official guide][3], or it can interface with the `lite-xl-lsp-servers` repository that allows the installation of bundled lsp servers, which don't require manual configuration.
+`lsp` can be configured manually by following the [official guide][3], or it can interface with the `lite-xl-lsp-servers` repository that allows the installation of bundled LSP servers, which don't require manual configuration.

-An example of installing bundled lsp servers is `lpm install lsp_rust` which installs the binary files required to run the `rust-analyzer` lsp.
+An example of installing bundled LSP servers is `lpm install lsp_rust` which installs the binary files required to run `rust-analyzer`.

-## Code snippets
+## Code Snippets

 `snippets` adds support for code snippets.

-Snippets can be easily added following the [official guide][5].
+Snippets can easily be added by following the [official guide][5].

-## Code formatters
+## Code Formatters

-`formatter` provides automatic file-specific formatting for several programming languages.
+`formatter` provides file-specific formatting for several programming languages.

-## Integrated terminal
+## Integrated Terminal

 `lite-xl-terminal` provides an integrated terminal.

-## Version control
+## Version Control

 `scm` provides source code control integration to Lite XL.

 `gitblame` can be added to show git commit information of the line where the cursor rests.

-## TODO treeview
+## TODO Treeview

 `todotreeview` is a plugin that adds a custom treeview with the goal of keeping tracks of flagged comments (TODO, WIP, FIX, ...) for better workflow organization.

 More flags can be added in the `init.lua` following the [official guide][4].

-## Build integration
+## Build Integration

 `build` provides a build system, messages window, and easily clickable errors.

 A the moment it only supports `make`, but it can be extended to any build system.

-## Debug integration
+## Debug Integration

 `debugger` provides debugger integration, with pluggable backends.

 At the moment it only supports `gdb`.

 ## Automatic Setup

 The following examples are configurations and scripts that bundle together the essential components of a minimal IDE:

-- [Adam's configuration][1] features custom plugins for building and debugging designed for C/C++.
+- [Adam's configuration][1] is made for C/C++ and features custom plugins for building and debugging.
 - [PerilousBooklet's configuration (WIP)][2] contains an installation script that prepares a comprehensive IDE configuration similar to a minimal version of VSCode, aimed at supporting the most used programming languages.

 [1]: https://github.com/adamharrison/lite-xl-ide